 Traditional Mexican Dresses

 These intricately embroidered Mexican dresses evolved from traditional Mayan garments that in the pre-Hispanic era were known as “kub”.
-The word Huipile has evolved from a Nahuatl word to denote a loose fitting top or blouse made from two or three pieces of rectangular shaped fabric which is joined together with ribbons, fabric inserts or simply stitched.
+The word Huipile has evolved from a Nahuatl word to denote a loose-fitting top or blouse made from two or three pieces of rectangular shaped fabric which are joined together with ribbons, fabric inserts or simply stitched.
 There is an opening for the head and arms and they can be simply or elaborately decorated.